ubaid4j/Cloud-Native-App-Spring-Boot/readme.md

 Requirements
 -----------
-- Add`127.0.0.1 auth-server` in the last of your hosts file.
+- Add the line `127.0.0.1 auth-server` in the last of your hosts file.
     - For Linux/Unix based system, its location is at: `/etc/hosts`
     - For Windows, its location is at: `c:\Windows\System32\Drivers\etc\hosts`
 - [Docker 19.03.13 or later](resource/install-require-softwares.md#install-docker)